galbiston/geosparql-jena/README.md

 Depending upon the spatial relation, queries may include the specified `Feature` and `Geometry` in the results. e.g. FeatureA is bound in a query on a dataset only containing FeatureA and GeometryA.
 The results FeatureA and GeometryA are returned rather than no results.
 Therefore, filtering using `FILTER(!sameTerm(?subj, ?obj))` etc. may be needed in some cases.
+The query rewrite functionality can be switched off in the library configuration.

 ### Dataset Conversion
 Methods to convert datasets between serialisations and spatial/coordinate reference systems are available in: